Homework, Spellings and Times Tables

 These will be set weekly and practised in school every day.
-As well as specific spelling patterns, the Year 3/4 words below will be learned throughout the year.
+As well as specific spelling patterns, the Year 3/4 words below will be learnt throughout the year.

 This term in English we will be:

-- Continue to evaluate and edit our own and others writing.
+- Continuing to evaluate and edit our own and others writing.

 - Practising our reading comprehension through classic literature, poetry and non-fiction texts.

-- Continue to practise our knowledge of vocabulary, grammar and punctuation.
+- Continuing to practise our knowledge of vocabulary, grammar and punctuation.

 Remember reading is the key to your education...

 - Times Tables

 Have a look on the WR Website (click on the logo below) for resources to support your child with these topics.